 |My room Vs The room that Pinterest tells me not to worry about|

 So while we may have moved on from the night feeds and nappy changes, my bed is still very much the child-focussed heart of the house.
-It’s lovely, but it’ll be even lovelier when I improve it with new bedding, a new mattress for a better night’s sleep, or maybe graduate to a super kingsize to put some distance between me and Squid Boy.
+It’s lovely, but it’ll be even lovelier when it finally becomes a grown up bedroom; new bedding, a new mattress for a better night’s sleep, or maybe graduate to a super kingsize to put some distance between me and Squid Boy.

 Wish me luck!